 His name was Harris.

-When I originally drove past him I thought he was dead but I realized that there was no way, in this fancy Downtown area, would anyone leave a dead man laying in the shade on a corner.
-Someone would have surely saw him and called for help.
+When I initially drove past him, I thought he was dead, but I realized that there was no way, in this fancy Downtown area, would anyone leave a dead man lying in the shade on a corner.
+Someone would have surely seen him and called for help.
 But given the recent killings of unarmed black men I could not be sure.

 "What if he tries to follow you home?"
-My mind was reeling but I remembered that there is no place for fear in the midst of good.
+My mind performed laps, but I remembered that there's no place for fear in the midst of love.

 “Sir, I brought you some water, sir.”